The Best Social Media Platforms for Small Business in 2020 (and Beyond)

-Photo Posts: As the name suggests, photo posts contain photos and captions.
-They tend to receive higher engagement than text or status posts and are great components of any engagement strategy.
+- Photo Posts: As the name suggests, photo posts contain photos and captions.
+They tend to receive higher engagement than text or status posts and are excellent components of any engagement strategy.

-Live Video Posts: These are basically live video broadcasts on Facebook.
-They are a great way to engage with your audience and give a behind-the-scenes of what is happening in your business.
+- Live Video Posts: These are live video broadcasts on Facebook.
+They are great ways to engage with your audience and give a behind-the-scene of what is happening in your business.

-Linked Content Posts: A linked content post is a post that links to content outside of Facebook.
+- Linked Content Posts: A linked content post is links to content outside of Facebook.
 This is the easiest form of content to create as all you need to do is copy and paste a URL into your page’s text box.
 Facebook automatically generates a photo and description for the post.

-Would you like to hand over your social media management to a trusted social media expert who can help you handle your Facebook marketing, and get amazing results while you sit back and relax?
+Would you like to hand over your social media management to a trusted social media expert who can help you handle your Facebook marketing and get excellent results while you sit back and relax?

 12 Versatile Marketing Approaches To Consider When You Need To Do Something Different

-The world has changed over the last several months, and businesses of all kinds are trying to figure out marketing strategies that will work going forward.
-It may be time to try something totally new and different from your normal routine to create some energy and get sales moving.
+The world has changed over the last several months, and businesses of all kinds try to figure out marketing strategies that will work going forward.
+It may be time to try something new and different from your routine to create energy and get sales moving.

-Depending on your industry, there are lots of options for you to choose from that you may have not considered in the past but are worth a look now.
+Depending on your industry, there are many options for you to choose from.
+The choices may not have considered in the past but are worth a look now.